zzx4998/ThreatMapper/README.md

 ## How do I use Deepfence?

-Now that the Deepfence Security Platform has been successfully installed, here are the steps to begin --
+Now the Deepfence Security Platform has been successfully installed, here are the steps to begin --